idanov/CarND-Path-Planning-P11/README.md

 # CarND-Path-Planning-Project

 This project is my submission for the first project from Term 3 of Self-Driving Car Engineer Nanodegree Program.
-If you want to find out more about the setup of the project, you can visit the initial instructions [here](instructions.md).
+If you want to find out more about the setup of the project you can visit the initial instructions [here](instructions.md).

 ## Basic Build Instructions